iozsaygi/iozsaygi.github.io/_posts/2025-4-6-disassembling-your-csharp-code-to-explore-inlining-results.md

 ## Requirements
 To run the example on your Windows machine, you'll need to install a few things:
 - **.NET SDK** is required to build and run the project.
-    The easiest way is to install the **“.NET Desktop Development”** workload via the Visual Studio Installer.
+    The easiest way is to install the **.NET Desktop Development** workload via the Visual Studio Installer.
 - **BenchmarkDotNet** to disassemble and analyze the generated code.
     You can install it by running: `dotnet add package BenchmarkDotNet`